singhvikram704/course-pricing-springboot-api/README.md

 ####  Covered more
 - Unit test cases written
 - Spring JPA used, so avoided queries complexity
 - Discount facility also covered, can add discount as payment component.
-Its totaly flexible.
+Its totally flexible.
 - One demo.html added for demo.
-Up application and open this file in crome for demo
+Up application and open this file in chrome for demo

 ####  UseCases to test